Integrating the Emotional and Behavioral Aspects of Personal Finance into Financial Education

 Making it easy to talk about money

 - The playing cards and format are non-threatening.
-“What’s really nice about having people answer those statements is you’re basically asking them their opinion on something that’s separate from themselves.
-You’re getting a lot of information about how they personally think and feel about things without asking them personal financial questions.
-You’re not asking them, ‘How much money do you have in credit card debt?’ or ‘Why do you think you got in so much credit card debt?’
-With the Money Habitudes statements, you get towards the same answer, but people don’t have to feel interrogated.”
+“What’s nice about having people answer those statements is you’re asking them their opinion on something separate from themselves.
+You’re getting a lot of information about how they think and feel about things without asking them personal financial questions.
+Avoid direct questions like ‘How much credit card debt do you have?’ or ‘Why did you accumulate so much credit card debt?’
+Instead, Money Habitudes statements lead to similar insights without making people feel interrogated.

 Broadly applicable and easy to use